Home » Do Tortoises Shells Grow with Them?

 Do Tortoises Shells Grow with Them?

-A tortoise shell forms while the baby tortoise develops as an embryo in the egg.
-A hatchling will enter the world with a shell, which will get bigger as the baby tortoise increases in size.
+A tortoise’s shell forms while the baby tortoise develops as an embryo in the egg.
+A hatchling will enter the world with a shell, which will get bigger as the baby tortoise’s size increases.

 Despite what pop culture suggests, tortoises can’t leave their shells as it would kill them.
 So, their protective shell needs to grow with them.